welldone-cloud/aws-summarize-account-activity/README.md

 --profile PROFILE
     named AWS profile to use when running the command --skip-unsuccessful-api-calls
-    do not analyze CloudTrail logs of API calls that were declined with an error message
+    do not process CloudTrail logs of API calls that were declined with an error message
 ```